lorenzopolidori/nextjs-reach-wallet-connect/README.md

 This now works as expected.
 It also has the advantage of loading and rendering the static page very quickly, while the Reach client libraries are downloaded in the background.
 Loading `stdlib` and `ALGO_MyAlgoConnect` in parallel is also a further optimization and it works with no issues.

-Let's not try to add support for WalletConnect, which will enable using Pera Wallet.
+Let's now try to add support for WalletConnect, which will enable using Pera Wallet.

 If we try to dynamically load `ALGO_WalletConnect` library in parallel with `stdlib` and `ALGO_MyAlgoConnect` in `useEffect`, as follows: